josephjosuuu/Acoustic-fence/README.md

 - Raspberry pi with RS232 converter gives in the real time observed input.
 - Analog input from mic is coverted into digital signal by the RS232 module.
 - Raspberry pi module processes the audio input for detection and segregation.
+- [Dataset](https://github.com/Appachan10/Acoustic-fence/tree/main/Wild%20animal%20sounds) consisting of the class 'Boar', 'Elephant', and 'Monkey' are included in the training process

 ### Sound selection :